deepset-ai/haystack/README.md

     </a>
 </p>

 [Haystack](https://haystack.deepset.ai/) is an end-to-end NLP framework that enables you to build NLP applications powered by LLMs, Transformer models, vector search and more.
-Whether you want to perform question answering, answer generation, semantic document search, or build tools that are capable of complex decision making and query resolition, you can use the state-of-the-art NLP models with Haystack to build end-to-end NLP applications solving your use case
+Whether you want to perform question answering, answer generation, semantic document search, or build tools that are capable of complex decision making and query resolution, you can use the state-of-the-art NLP models with Haystack to build end-to-end NLP applications solving your use case

 ## Core Concepts